nextstrain/auspice/docs-src/docs/introduction/how-to-run.md

 ## Obtaining a Set of Input Files

-If you'd like to download the datasets and narratives on [nextstrain.org](https://nextstrain.org) then there are two scripts which allow you to do this:
+If you'd like to download the dataset JSONs which are behind the core-datasets shown on [nextstrain.org](https://nextstrain.org), then you can run [this script](https://github.com/nextstrain/auspice/blob/master/scripts/get-data.sh) which will create a `./data` directory for you.

-* You can download the dataset JSONs by running [this script](https://github.com/nextstrain/auspice/blob/master/scripts/get-data.sh) which will create a `./data` directory for you.
+The nextstrain-maintained narratives are stored in the [nextstrain/narratives github repo](github.com/nextstrain/narratives).
-* You can download the narrative Markdown files by running [this script](https://github.com/nextstrain/auspice/blob/master/scripts/get-narratives.sh) which will create a `./narratives` directory for you.
+You can obtain these by cloning that repo.

-You can then run `auspice view --datasetDir data --narrativeDir narratives` to visualise all of the [nextstrain.org](https://nextstrain.org) datasets locally.
+You can then run `auspice view --datasetDir data --narrativeDir <path-to-narratives>` to visualise all of the [nextstrain.org](https://nextstrain.org) datasets locally.